hyperlane-xyz/hyperlane-monorepo/README.md

 tree's root may be transferred to any number of "replica" chains.

 Rather than proving validity of the commitment, we put a delay on message receipt, and ensure that failures are publicly visible.
-This ensure that participants in the protocol have a chance to react to failures before the failure can harm them.
+This ensures that participants in the protocol have a chance to react to failures before the failure can harm them.
 Which is to say, rather than preventing the inclusion of bad messages, Optics guarantees that message recipients are aware of the